-A stabilized heptapeptide derived from ACTH that increases BDNF — the neurotrophin that supports learning, memory consolidation, and neuronal adaptation — without activating stress-hormone pathways.
+Low StockStudied for effects on BDNF — the neurotrophin involved in learning, memory consolidation, and neuronal adaptation — without activating stress-hormone pathways.

 Russian clinical trials in stroke recovery; 3-year follow-up showing continued improvement; BDNF biomarker confirmation in 110 patients